Law as an optional in UPSC

 Almost every topic related to constitution you will study in more depth in law optional, the governance part is more of less is covered in administrative law ehre constitutional governance is a topic itself in law optional paper-I.

-Let's take the example of latest gs paper -2 of (2019) There was at least three question which could have been only be answered in a better way by a law optional student, Namely,
+Let's take the another example of gs paper -2 of (2019) There was at least three question which could have been only be answered in a better way by a law optional student, Namely,

 Q.1 - Do you think that constitution of India does not accept principle of strict separation of powers rather it is based on the principle of ‘checks and balance’?
 Explain.(10)